jeffprat/BEapi/README.md

 # 4. Other applications

-BEapi is not restricted to biometric classification features.
-BEapi can hide a secret using any set of feature vectors.
+BioEncryption is not restricted to biometric classification features.
+BioEncryption can hide a secret using any set of feature vectors.
 For example, the runtime stack trace of an App *A* can be used to hide a secret so that only *A* will be able to reveal it.

 # 5. Using Hide and Reveal

-Hide and Reveal are two API functions inside BEapi.jar.
+Hide and Reveal are two API functions inside BioEncryption.jar.
 They are invoked from the command-line.

 ## 5.1 Hide